odyvarv/ting/etc/spec/SPECIFICATION.md

  - The lower-case and upper-case greek characters α-ω and Α-Ω.
  - The numbers 0-9.
  - The symbols . , / ? ~ ! @ # $ % ^ & * ( ) - _ = + [ ] { } \ | ' " ` ; :
-3. The username must not be currently in use.
+3. The username must not be reserved.

-All usernames are not in use by default.
-If the username is valid, the username becomes in use and the user is taken to the Chat screen.
+All usernames are not reserved by default.
+If the username is valid, the username is reserved and the user is taken to the Chat screen.
 The username is then associated with that user.
-The username stops being in use when the user exits the chat application by closing the browser window or by losing their internet connection.
+The user's credentials are then stored on the machine they used to login.
+The next time the user accesses ting, the credentials are used to skip the Login screen.
+Once a username becomes reserved, no other user is allowed to use it, even if the user is not currently online.

 If the username is invalid, the textbox border is changed to red, the content text color is changed to red and an appropriate error is displayed as